wuciawe/wuciawe.github.io/_posts/2014-08-29-override-overload-overwrite.md

 Similar case with Java, but no restrictions on `Operator Overloading`.

-Scala provides `override` keyword for the use of `@Overrride` annotation in Java.
+Scala provides `override` modifier for the use of `@Overrride` annotation in Java, different from the case in Java, using `override` modifier is not optional.

 ## Summation

 The concept `overwrite` introduced in C++ is really a result of using `virtural` keyword.

 While in Java and Scala, `override` is enabled by default.
-And Java provides`@Override` annotation and Scala provides `override` keyword to help avoid some common bugs at compile time. `override` makes polymorphism very powerful.
+And Java provides`@Override` annotation(`optional`) and Scala provides
+`override` modifier(`must`) to help avoid some common bugs at compile time. `override` makes polymorphism very powerful.

 `overload` is a concept in the case of different functions sharing the same function name.
 I think this case takes no difference with the case that you declare different functions with different function names.
 Because only function name